9 MMA Choke Moves That Make Opponents Tap Fast!

 It may be best known as the Undertaker’s finishing move in the WWE, but while it’s rarely seen in mixed martial arts, the gogoplata is as punitive as any chokehold.

-Again, it is a counter move done from the guard.
-It’s applied by pulling the opponent forward by locking their hands behind their head, then slipping one leg over their neck and hooking the other leg under the opponents chin.
+Again, it is a counter-move done by the guard.
+It’s applied by pulling the opponent forward by locking their hands behind their head, then slipping one leg over their neck and hooking the other leg under the opponent’s chin.

-The fighter then pulls the opponents head down until his throat is against the shin, exerting pressure in the trachea.
+The fighter then pulls the opponent’s head down until his throat is against the shin, exerting pressure on the trachea.

 6. Anaconda Choke